 - The collaborative process among the creative team (writer, director, producer): best practices for creating a positive working relationship

 - Determining tone: taking the words on the page and building the visual world of the piece

-The event is free and open to the public.
-REGISTER HERE.
+Our Special-Teas are free and open to the public.